Skin Cancer Detection

 Early detection of skin cancer can significantly improve treatment success and long-term outcomes.
 To safeguard your health:

-• Conduct regular self-checks: Look for any new, changing, or unusual spots on your skin.
-Pay special attention to moles, freckles, or blemishes that appear irregular in shape, color, or size.
+• Conduct Regular Self-Checks: Look for any new, changing, or unusual spots on your skin.
+Pay special attention to moles, freckles, or blemishes that appear irregular in shape, colour, or size.

 By being proactive with regular checks and consultations, you can significantly reduce your risk of advanced skin cancer, enabling timely treatment and better health outcomes.
 Remember, when it comes to skin cancer, early action can save lives.